markerdmann/getdata-006/README.md

-Tidy Dataset created from the Human Activity Recognition Using Smartphones Dataset
+Tidy dataset created from the Human Activity Recognition Using Smartphones Dataset

 The file original_dataset_README.txt describes the files in this repository that belong to the HARUS dataset.